Suwałki: Polish People's Republic

 The apparatus subordinate to the Polish Committee of National Liberation took power in Suwałki without major problems.
-Immediately after the city's liberation by units of the Red Army, on October 23, 1944, at 3:00 PM Stanisław Łapot, a member of the former Communist Party of Poland, one of the organizers of the Polish Workers' Party in Bialystok, came from Sejny to Suwałki, as well as the representative of the Provincial National Council in Bialystok in the Suwałki District and his Starosta.
-He was accompanied by several officials previously organized in Sejny of poviat authorities with the deputy head of Edmund Przybylski, as well as Tadeusz Sobolewski - the president of the interim (hull) Poviat Council.
+Immediately after the city's liberation by units of the Red Army, on 23 October 1944, Stanisław Łapot, a member of the former Communist Party of Poland, one of the organizers of the Polish Workers' Party in Białystok, came from Sejny to Suwałki.
+He was accompanied by several officials previously organized in Sejny with the deputy head Edmund Przybylski, as well as Tadeusz Sobolewski - the president of the interim Powiat Council.
 On the same day, at Mickiewicz Square, supposedly spontaneously organized, so with the participation of new authorities and over five thousand inhabitants of the city, and then in the "Rusałka" cinema hall a meeting of representatives of the population with the envoys of the Polish Committee of National Rebirth.
 Actions aimed at organizing the Suwałki authorities were taken shortly after the liberation.
-The Starosta handed over the power in the city to the temporary mayor Tadeusz Sobolewski on October 24, 1944, who earlier in Sejny was a member of the City Council, City Board, and also the mayor.
+The Starosta handed over the power in the city to the temporary mayor Tadeusz Sobolewski on 24 October 1944.
 The commissariat of Suwałki was established.
-In turn, on November 7, a conference of representatives of provincial authorities with local authorities was held.
+In turn, on 7 November, a conference of representatives of provincial authorities with local authorities was held.
 As agreed, the first meeting of the Suwałki City Council took place the next day.
-On November 20, 1944, the board decided to locate its office in a private, Jewish building, partly abandoned, at 62/64 Kościuszki street (occupied by German offices during the war), as the town hall building was severely damaged.
-In December 1944, the City Board did not gather, and its functions were performed by President T. Sobolewski.
+On 20 November 1944 the board decided to locate its office in a private, Jewish building, partly abandoned, at 62/64 Kościuszki street, as the town hall building was severely damaged.
+In December 1944, the City Board did not gather, and its functions were performed by Sobolewski.

 The transitional state in the organization and functioning of the Suwałki authorities was properly completed in January 1945.
-Most probably then or at the beginning of February the staroste S. Łapot issued an oral but very important order to subordinate Suwałki to the administration of the poviat level.
+Most probably then or at the beginning of February, the staroste S. Łapot issued an oral but very important order to subordinate Suwałki to the administration of the poviat level.
 In this way, he deprived them of the status they had until September 1939, a city separated from the poviat municipal association.
 Over the next few years, this matter was dealt with by various authorities, from municipal to central.
-This controversial problem appeared on March 27, 1945, on the initiative of the mayor Tadeusz Sobolewski, at the third meeting of the City National Council.
+This controversial problem appeared on 27 March 1945, on the initiative of the mayor Sobolewski, at the third meeting of the City National Council.
 The governor Wacław Kraśko, who was present at it, was rather reluctant to propose separating the city from the poviat and pointed to the need to improve, first and foremost, the situation and condition of municipal enterprises.
 The Council decided to postpone the case.